The Golden Rule May Not Always Be Best

 The story of the resurrection—not just the resurrection of Jesus but the idea that we too shall be changed—is hopeful and awe-inspiring for many.
 Many others doubt it or flat-out reject it.
 But no matter where you stand on the matter, can you find a way to live in awe of mystery?
 Do you believe only what you can explain, or do you accept there is something more?

 Without belief and trust in what we cannot understand, we are small, pathetic creatures.
-But when we dare to take leaps of faith and connect with mystery—with the idea that there is a greater truth and a purpose for our existence—we embody the meaning of the Christmas season: The awesome became accessible to us if we choose to accept it.
+But when we dare to take leaps of faith and connect with mystery—with the idea that there is a greater truth and a purpose for our existence—we embody the meaning of the Christmas season: What is awesome became accessible to us all.
+All we have to do is choose to accept it.

 A Sign From Mom: The Mourning Dove and the Cross